waflawe/eXinakai/README-en.md

 ```cmd
 pip install -r requirements/dev.txt
 ```
-2. Create an .env file and fill it with the .env.template file, modifying the variables marked with a comment if necessary.
+2. Create an `.env` file and fill it with the `.env.template` file, modifying the variables marked with a comment if necessary.
 3. Launch three terminal windows separately.
-In the first one, run Redis:
+In the first one, run `Redis`:
 ```cmd
 redis-server
 ```
-4. In the second, run Celery:
+4. In the second, run `Celery`:
 ```cmd
 celery -A core.celery_setup:app worker --loglevel=info
 ```